golemfactory/golem-unlimited/gu-provider/README.md

 # Golem Unlimited Provider

 A worker node for Golem Unlimited.
 It is subordinate to the [Hub](../gu-hub).
+It can be run on all three main OS Platforms.

 ## Build from src